-Kenya is a land of tremendous topography and remarkable culture.
+Kenya is a land of tremendous topography and distinctive culture.
 East Africa’s favorite safari destination borders Tanzania to the south, Uganda to the west, South Sudan and Ethiopia to the north, and the Indian Ocean lies to its southeast.
-This beautiful country boasts its imaginable landscape, great national parks, and game reserves rich with big game, snow-capped mountains, breathtaking lakes, immense sweeps of savannah, equatorial forests, sweltering deserts, pristine beaches, and warm natured people.
+This beautiful country boasts its imaginable landscape, incredible national parks, and game reserves rich with big game, snow-capped mountains, breathtaking lakes, immense sweeps of savannah, equatorial forests, sweltering deserts, pristine beaches, and warm-natured people.

 Tourists can enjoy exciting endless adventurous wildlife safaris, luxury, and discovery opportunities just within the borders of a single country.

-With an energetic urban setting, Nairobi– the capital of Kenya – is known for its opulence of beauty, diverse cultures, monuments, landmarks, and wildlife.
-The city is replete with activities and serves as a perfect choice for visitors looking to enjoy the fascinating nightlife, delicious dining, and great sports options.
+With an energetic urban setting, Nairobi– the capital of Kenya – is known for its beauty, diverse cultures, monuments, landmarks, and wildlife.
+The city is replete with activities and is a perfect choice for visitors looking to enjoy the fascinating nightlife, delicious dining, and excellent sports options.
 Nairobi National Park, Giraffe Centre, Karen Blixen Museum, Bomas of Kenya, Muthaiga Country Club, and Ngong Hills are some of the top-notch places to visit in Nairobi.

-The coast of Kenya is an exquisite place to relax and discover the glamorous taste of the African tropics.
-This part of Kenya is filled to the brim with extensive coral reefs, marine life, and exotic beaches.
+The coast of Kenya is a beautiful place to relax and discover the glamorous taste of the African tropics.
+This part of Kenya is filled with extensive coral reefs, marine life, and exotic beaches.
 Mombasa, Malindi, and Lamu Island are cultural melting points and introduce Kenya’s long, striking history and shoreline activities.
 Along the Indian Ocean coastline, you can experience water surfing, boarding, windsurfing, deep-sea fishing, snorkeling, and other fun water sports.
-Haller Park, Diani Beach, Fort Jesus, Mida Creek, Old Town, Mombasa Marine National Park and Reserve, North and South Coast beaches, Mamba Village Centre, and Malindi Marine National Park are the top-rated tourist attractions in the Kenyan Coast.
+Haller Park, Diani Beach, Fort Jesus, Mida Creek, Old Town, Mombasa Marine National Park and Reserve, North and South Coast beaches, Mamba Village Centre, and Malindi Marine National Park are the top-rated tourist attractions on the Kenyan Coast.

 Tsavo is the largest national park in Kenya and one of the most extensive on the planet.
 The park is located beside famous attractions, Chyulu Hills National Park, and nears the coast.
 This ultimate destination is divided into Tsavo East and Tsavo West.
 Tsavo National Parks possess unspoiled wilderness and some of Africa’s most diverse landscapes, from rolling volcanos to open savannah.
 It is an idyllic place for spectacular scenery, nature walks, and solo travelers.